ooni/ooni.org/content/install/lepidopter.md

 **Step 12.** Connect your Raspberry Pi to power and to the internet (with an Ethernet cable).

 That's all!
-From now on, your Raspberry Pi will automatically **run ooniprobe every day at 6am UTC**.
+From now on, your Raspberry Pi will automatically **run OONI Probe every day at 6am UTC**.
 The measurements will be sent directly to OONI's server, where they will be processed and published on **[OONI Explorer](https://explorer.ooni.org/world/)** (generally) within 24